ATM: Docutel in the United States

-After looking firsthand at the experiences in Europe, in 1968 the ATM was pioneered in the U.S. by Donald Wetzel, who was a department head at a company called Docutel.
+After looking firsthand at the experiences in Europe, in 1968, the ATM was pioneered in the US by Donald Wetzel, who was a department head at a company called Docutel.
 Docutel was a subsidiary of Recognition Equipment Inc of Dallas, Texas, which was producing optical scanning equipment and had instructed Docutel to explore automated baggage handling and automated gasoline pumps.

-On 2 September 1969, Chemical Bank installed a prototype ATM in the U.S. at its branch in Rockville Centre, New York.
+On 2 September 1969, Chemical Bank installed a prototype ATM in the US at its branch in Rockville Centre, New York.
 The first ATMs were designed to dispense a fixed amount of cash when a user inserted a specially coded card.
 A Chemical Bank advertisement boasted "On Sept.
 2 our bank will open at 9:00 and never close again."
 Chemical's ATM, initially known as a Docuteller was designed by Donald Wetzel and his company Docutel.
 Chemical executives were initially hesitant about the electronic banking transition given the high cost of the early machines.
 Additionally, executives were concerned that customers would resist having machines handling their money.
-In 1995, the Smithsonian National Museum of American History recognised Docutel and Wetzel as the inventors of the networked ATM.
+In 1995, the Smithsonian National Museum of American History recognized Docutel and Wetzel as the inventors of the networked ATM.
 To show confidence in Docutel, Chemical installed the first four production machines in a marketing test that proved they worked reliably, customers would use them and even pay a fee for usage.
 Based on this, banks around the country began to experiment with ATM installations.

-By 1974, Docutel had acquired 70 percent of the U.S. market; but as a result of the early 1970s worldwide recession and its reliance on a single product line, Docutel lost its independence and was forced to merge with the U.S. subsidiary of Olivetti.
+By 1974, Docutel had acquired 70 percent of the US market; but as a result of the early 1970s worldwide recession and its reliance on a single product line, Docutel lost its independence and was forced to merge with the US subsidiary of Olivetti.